 - Failing to return a car rental (this could instead be prosecuted as embezzlement under NRS 205.300)

-In short, auto theft in Nevada encompasses any situation where people take a car that does not belong to them without the permission of the owner.
-Charges for grand theft auto can still stand even if the suspect did not steal the keys, if the car doors were unlocked, or if the car was towed rather than driven away.1
+In short, auto theft in Nevada encompasses any situation where you take a car that does not belong to you without the permission of the owner.
+Charges for grand theft auto can still stand even if you did not steal the keys, if the car doors were unlocked, or if the car was towed rather than driven away.1

 Yes.
 A first offense of grand larceny of a motor vehicle is a category C felony in Nevada, carrying: